Skip to main content

 Equity, diversity and inclusion (EDI)

 Diverse and inclusive research is essential for generating more generalisable results and improving healthcare for all individuals living with type 1 diabetes.
 Please consider EDI in your proposal including any limitations and how you would propose to address these.
-For example, see the MESSAGE policy framework for sex and gender considerations.
+For example, see the MESSAGE policy framework for sex and gender considerations and the statement of intent for ‘Integrating older age into health and care research’.

 Clinical studies